 Betty Nobel is a native British Columbian.
 She has been a Braille user since age five, and still loves to read and write Braille.
 After graduating from Killarney Secondary School in 1969, Betty attended UBC where she graduated first with a BA and later with a diploma in adult education and a MA in Higher education.
 Betty worked at Vancouver Community College for more than 30 years teaching adults who are blind and visually impaired.
 She taught Braille and computer courses and was the Department Head for much of that time.
 Her many volunteer activities include serving as the Past chair of the board of the CNIB Library for the blind and Past Chair of the board of the Canadian Braille Authority which is now called Braille Literacy Canada.
-Betty is the Vice Chair of the board of Accessible Media Inc, and serves on the executive of the International Council on English Braille.
+Betty is the Vice Chair of the board of Accessible Media Inc.

 Throughout her life, she has been committed to Braille as a primary literacy format for people who are blind.
 She believes that Unified English Braille will make Braille easier to learn and more available to those who need it.

 During her career, Betty served as the Division Chair of Adult Basic Education.
 She also worked as Special Advisor on Disability Issues for the Ministry of Advanced Education.
 In the year 2000, Betty received the YWCA Woman of Distinction award in the category of Education Training and Development in recognition of her community work and innovative educational leadership.